come visit our 100 artist's work

 As an artist, she hopes to share the beauty and inspiration that God has shared with her.

 Sylvia wants her art to bring out the splendor of God's creation.

 Her travels have contributed to her love for bright, bold color.
-Sylvia spent much of my life living in California, as well as over eleven years living in Hawaii.
-She has traveled extensively in Mexico, Canada, many parts of the United States and abroad.
+Sylvia spent much of her life living in California, as well as eleven years living in Hawaii.
+She has traveled extensively in Canada, Mexico, many parts of the United States, and abroad.

-Her home is now Tucson, Arizona, not far from Tempe where my mother grew up, but am also a part time resident of Hawaii.
-Most often preferring to paint with layers of pure color and not doing much mixing, my colors are vibrant, often reflecting my love for southwestern and tropical subjects.
+Her home is now in Tucson, Arizona, not far from Tempe where her mother grew up.
+She is also a part time resident of Hawaii.
+Most often preferring to paint with layers of pure color and not doing much mixing, her paintings are vibrant, often reflecting her love for southwestern and tropical subjects.

-Sylvia has a love of parrots, and enjoy going to Benson, Arizona-- to Oasis Sanctuary--a beautiful and loving parrot rescue.
-She paints many of their birds, and loves donating to their auctions in order to help raise money to help care for them.
+Sylvia has a love for parrots, and enjoys going to Oasis Sanctuary in Benson, Arizona, a parrot rescue.
+She loves donating to their auctions to raise money for their care.

-It is her desire to convey joy, hope, love, and aesthetic pleasure through her work, and have others enjoy it for a lifetime on your walls!
+She has shown her work in galleries and art shows all over the country.
+It's her desire to convey joy, hope, love, and aesthetic pleasure through her work and wants more and more others to enjoy it for a lifetime on their walls!

 I have evolved from a lifelong dabbling in art to a serious pursuit of scratchboard and all things clay.

 While my art focuses on nature, the desert, and Native American cultures, the media I work in are incredibly different.
 Scratchboard requires both patience and detail, while my approach to clay is loose and inexact.
 Together, they strike a great balance and keep me grounded.